johnnyangst/getdata033project/README.md

 #### getdata-033_Project
 ##Getting and Cleaning Data Course Project
 Data gathered from experiments that were carried out with a group of 30 subjects.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist<br>
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.<br>

-Goal of this project is to create an R script named run_analysis.R that performs the following tasks.
+Goal of this project is to create an R script named __run_analysis.R__ that performs the following tasks.

 1. Reads in all relevant data.
 2. Merges the training and the test sets to create one data set.